Cross-Gender Communication in Cyberspace

 that I would find a few more women participating.
 For the two unmoderated

 newsgroups, I was proven wrong.
-Only in soc.feminism, amidst accusations of
+Only in soc.feminism, amidst accusations

 censorship, were there comparable numbers of postings from women and men.